starfederation/datastar-ruby/README.md

 # Datastar Ruby SDK

-Implement the [Datastart SSE procotocol](https://data-star.dev/reference/sse_events) in Ruby.
+Implement the [Datastar SSE procotocol](https://data-star.dev/reference/sse_events) in Ruby.
 It can be used in any Rack handler, and Rails controllers.

 ## Installation